 The Sinor Research Center for Inner Asian Studies (SRIFIAS) maintains a library staffed by two librarians who are student employees.
 Each student librarian receives a stipend and tuition remission for up to 12 credits.
 Student librarian candidates must be familiar with both the Cyrillic script and one or more traditional Central Eurasian scripts (Perso-Arabic, Uyghur-Mongolian, etc.).
 These positions are open to international students.
-For more information please contact the Director of the SRIFIAS, Dr. Edward Lazzerini.
+For more information please contact the Director of the SRIFIAS, Dr. Devin DeWeese.

 The Inner Asian and Uralic National Resource Center (IAUNRC) has three Graduate Assistant positions that carry a stipend and tuition remission for up to 12 credits.
 Applicants must be US citizens or legal permanent residents.